 We recommend keeping it fairly relaxed on your first day and a walking tour is a great way to get your bearings and combat jetlag.
 A walking tour will also provide you with a great insight into the history behind a specific region of London.
-Perhaps choose a walking tour of East London focusing on the notorious killer Jack the Ripper, find out where the Royal Family do their shopping on a Royal tour or tour the London Underground – find our full range here.
+Perhaps choose a walking tour of East London focusing on the notorious killer Jack the Ripper, find out where the Royal Family do their shopping on a Royal tour or discover the best food spots in the city with a food tour.
+Find our full range here.

-The best way to see the whole of the city in just one day is to embark upon a whirlwind open-top bus tour.
+The best way to see the city in just one day is to embark upon a whirlwind open-top bus tour.
 Become acquainted with all that London has to offer and the general layout of the city, while seeing all the famous sights such as St Paul’s Cathedral, The London Eye, Tower Bridge, Westminster Abbey and Big Ben.
 Hop-on hop-off bus tours are particularly worthwhile, as you can hop off whenever you wish to explore certain attractions in greater detail.

 By day three, you should have gained a fairly good grasp of what London has to offer you and what you wish to do, so you can begin your sightseeing in earnest.
-For things like Buckingham Palace, Westminster Abbey, St Pauls Cathedral and Madame Tussauds, it’s best to buy London attraction tickets in advance.
+For things like Buckingham Palace, Westminster Abbey, St Paul’s Cathedral and Madame Tussauds, it’s best to buy tickets in advance.
 A lot of the most striking London attractions are concentrated in the borough of Westminster, so this is a great place to begin.
 If you’re feeling hungry, why not tantalise your taste buds with an evening meal in Soho?
-The area is vibrant and filled with life and history, as well as restaurants; you will not fail to be entranced by its charms.
+The area is vibrant and filled with life and history, as well as restaurants.
+You will not fail to be entranced by its charms.

 Some galleries well worth exploring are the renowned Royal Academy of Arts on Piccadilly and the National Gallery in Trafalgar Square.
 Tate Modern on Southbank is ideal if you have a penchant for contemporary art, whilst Tate Britain is home to artworks ranging from 1500 to the present day.

-Three museums that are within walking distance of each other, the V&A, Science and Natural History Museums, will not fail to fascinate you, each in their own remarkable way.
+Three museums that are within walking distance of each other: the V&A, Science Museum and Natural History Museum.
+And they will not fail to fascinate you, each in their own remarkable way.
 Be astounded by the dinosaur skeletons on display in the Natural History Museum, immerse yourself in the world’s greatest art and design museum, the V&A, and enjoy the interactive exhibits at the Science Museum.
 As with galleries, entry to these museums is completely free.

-It would be a missed opportunity to visit London and yet not see any of the other amazing areas of the UK.
-Coach tours operate from London to such wonderful places as the mysterious Stonehenge, the Queen’s favourite Windsor, historical Oxford, Shakespeare’s Stratford-upon-Avon, and many more.
-Package tours are also available, e.g. coach tours from London to Stonehenge, Bath and Windsor, allowing you to cover more than one location in a single day.
-With so many places of incredible natural beauty, breathtaking architecture and historical significance, take at least one day to explore some of what the rest of the UK has to offer.
+It would be a missed opportunity to visit London and not see any of the other amazing areas of the UK.
+Coach tours operate from London to wonderful places like the mysterious Stonehenge, Windsor, historical Oxford, Shakespeare’s Stratford-upon-Avon, and many more.
+Package tours such as Stonehenge, Bath and Windsor, allow you to cover more than one location in a single day.
+With so many places of incredible natural beauty, breathtaking architecture and historical significance, take at least one day to explore what the rest of the UK has to offer.

-Day Seven – Explore a London market
+Day 7: Explore a London Market

 London’s Oxford Street is a world-renowned shopping destination, but London is also filled with outstanding markets, perfect for the ardent shopper looking for something artisan or unique.
 You can decide for yourself which you would like to visit, but we particularly recommend Spitalfields (ideal for independent designers), Camden (alternative music and vintage clothing), Portobello (for antiques) and Borough Market (for the best artisan and premium UK food).